hanrichard/Notebook/interview_react_js.md

 ### What is the difference between Element and Component?
 An Element is a plain object describing what you want to appear on the screen in terms of the DOM nodes or other components.
 Elements can contain other Elements in their props.
 Creating a React element is cheap.
 Once an element is created, it is never mutated.

+Elements are the fundamental building blocks of React, and describe what you want to see on the screen.
+They are just simple JS objects with props, key, ref, and type properties, whereas Components have a render method and optionally accept inputs.

 The object representation of React Element would be as follows:
 ```
 const element = React.createElement(